2022 United States House of Representatives elections in Tennessee: District 5

-The 5th district was previously centered on Nashville and the immediate surrounding suburbs, and it also used to contain parts of Cheatham and Dickson county.
+The 5th district was previously centered on Nashville and the immediate surrounding suburbs, and it also used to contain Dickson and part of Cheatham County.
 The incumbent was Democrat Jim Cooper, who ran unopposed in 2020.

 On January 25, Cooper announced he would withdraw his candidacy for re-election and refund all campaign contributions, citing the state legislature's move to split Davidson County into three congressional districts.